 Largest glacier in Europe found on the east side of Iceland

-Long, giant hexagonal columns stretching for about a kilometer.
+Giant, tall hexagonal columns that stretch for about a kilometer.
 These are found on the west side of Iceland, about 2 hours north of Reykjavik.
 They are huge, and you will not grasp an idea on the size until you stand next to one.
 The Columns are about 1.2 km off the main road and worth checking out.

-ABSOLUTELY BEAUTIFUL.
-I wish I had had 10 days in Iceland to do the whole ring road.
-We got a lot done in the 5 days we had, covering a lot of the South region.
-It would’ve been fun to have the opportunity to get out and hike more too, but we saw a ton of beautiful sights and did some short hikes each day.
+Iceland was absolutely beautiful.
+I wish I had planned for 10 days in Iceland to do the whole ring road.
+We were able to see a lot in the five days we had, focusing mainly on the Southern half of the island.
+It would have been fun to have the opportunity to get out and hike more too, but we saw a ton of beautiful sights supplemented by short hikes at different locations.

 Make sure to bring a backpack and travel with a lot of water.
 While traveling, take advantage of the Bonus Stores for snacks and water bottles.
 Nearly everywhere accepts credit cards, even some bathroom stops where you must pay.